 - If you are healthy, not experiencing symptoms related to COVID-19, and not part of an at-risk population, explore how you can help!
 Click here to view current needs and sign up.
 Needs specific to COVID-19 are listed under the “COVID-19 Coordinated Community Response” volunteer initiative.
 Check back regularly to stay up-to-date.
-If you have troubles using the site, contact Tia at firstname.lastname@example.org or call 406.545.2244.
+If you have trouble using the site, contact Tia at firstname.lastname@example.org or call 406.545.2244.

 - Please refrain from creating another mutual aid group.
 In the interest of streamlining and coordinating our community’s efforts, we urge you to reach out to pre-existing organizations as they will indicate their volunteer needs.

 - Please help spread accurate information and stop the spread of misinformation.
 If you have any questions about accessing resources or navigating services, please call 2-1-1 or click here to learn more.
-For up to date health information about COVID-19 visit Healthy Gallatin's website and the CDC webpage.
+For up-to-date health information about COVID-19, visit Healthy Gallatin's website and the CDC webpage.
 For press releases, visit Gallatin Media Center.

 Take care of yourself and one another.

-Tia and the GGUW Team
+The GGUW Team